Transfer to Secondary School

 How do I formally Apply for my Child's Secondary School?

-Kent Test results are usually returned to parents in October, at which point all parents must complete the Secondary Common Application Form (SCAF) for their child to apply for their preferred secondary school.
+Kent Test results are returned to parents in October, at which point all parents must complete the Secondary Common Application Form (SCAF) for their child to apply for their preferred secondary school.
 Parents should list the schools they want their child to go to, in order of preference, on the SCAF and then submit it.
 Parents have the right to appeal to any school they list on the SCAF and so if you are considering a grammar school appeal then you should include these schools on the SCAF (after your preferred high schools).

 An example of a SCAF form can be found here: